Geno Morosi

 Geno Morosi received a Purple Heart for hearing loss sustained during the attack on Pearl Harbor.
 Born in Royalton, Illinois, to immigrants from the Province of Perugia, Umbria, Italy, Geno and Albert also had an older brother, August, who served in the European theater as a member of the United States Army.
 August died in 2008 in Springfield, Illinois.

 Geno Morosi served a total of six years, two months, and six days in the U.S. Navy.
 In addition to his Pearl Harbor service, he piloted landing craft for the USS Alpine (APA-92) at Guam, Leyte Gulf, Lingayen Gulf, and Okinawa.
 He was honorably discharged on November 15, 1946, as a Boatswain's mate (United States Navy), first class.
-In addition to the Purple Heart, he received the American Campaign Medal, American Defense Service Medal and One Star, Asiatic-Pacific Campaign Medal and Six Stars, Philippine Liberation Medal and Two Stars, World War II Victory Medal, and Navy Good Conduct Medal.
+In addition to the Purple Heart, he received the American Campaign Medal, American Defense Service Medal, and One Star, Asiatic-Pacific Campaign Medal and Six Stars, Philippine Liberation Medal and Two Stars, World War II Victory Medal, and Navy Good Conduct Medal.

 Geno Morosi settled in Detroit, Michigan, after the war.
 He attended Lawrence Technological University on the G.I.
-Bill, and had a long career at Carboloy, a division of General Electric.
-He began at Carboloy with a low-level job as a metal mixer but retired as a unit manager in 1984.
+Bill and had a long career at Carboloy, a division of General Electric.
+He began his career at Carboloy in a low-level position as a metal mixer but later retired as a unit manager in 1984.